convox/convox/docs/installation/development-rack/macos.md

 ## Installation

+> Make sure that your `kubectl` points at your local docker setup.
+Ensure that if your `KUBECONFIG` env var is set, it is pointing at a config file that contains your desktop context.
+By default, your local context will be installed into `~/.kube/config`.

-Make sure that the contexts of your `kubectl` are set to `docker-desktop`.
+Also ensure that the context is indeed set to `docker-desktop`.
 If not, just run:

     $ kubectl config use-context docker-desktop

 Install a local Rack named `dev`.